mmistakes/minimal-mistakes/index.md

 # Objective:

-This page hosts projects and code examples made available as complementary material to other content available on the web.
+This page hosts projects and code examples made available as complementary material to other contents of mine available on the web.

 Page still under construction